wgreene310/pde1d/README.md

 starts at zero, `pdepe` uses special approximation functions to account for the singularity at this point; `pde1d` does not.

-Several examples and basic documentation are included.
+Several examples and basic documentation are included in the [user guide](docs/pde1d_manual.pdf).
 An excellent introduction to solving PDE with the pdepe function is Professor Howard's note,
 [Partial Differential Equations in MATLAB 7.0](http://www.math.tamu.edu/~phoward/m442/pdemat.pdf).